Boykista/select_field/README.md

 # Select Field

-A highly customizable, simple and easy to use input field for creating a dropdown list of options that users can select from.
+Simple, easy and highly customizable input field for creating a dropdown list of selectable options.

 ## Key Features